UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 ```

 ## Parse Tree
-ANTLR produces a low level parse tree with nodes corresponding to each of the rules defined in teh grammar.
+ANTLR produces a low level parse tree with nodes corresponding to each of the rules defined in the grammar.
 In most cases this is extremely verbose and more details than is actually needed for generating code.
 (Though,
 it can be used as-is in some cases.)
 Typically code generation will walk the parse tree to provide a simpler
 Abstract Syntax Tree that represents the actual language concepts independent of the syntax of the language.